 This is easy if you already have a following on WordPress.
 It is easy to find out who, what age and which country that made up of your audiences.
 Decide which you want to boost.
 The proven demographics that you have or the demographics that you want to reach out to.

 I know I should have picked a more relatable subject matter to blast to my Singaporean demographics instead of pouring a good Vente Mocha down the sink.
 Like I have said, I didn’t give much thought to it (one of those days that I just want to believe in four leave clovers).
 If I were to do it again, I will run through my posts and pick the ones that relate closely to the demographics or have proven through stats and comments that my demographics can relate to.

 If you are serious about promoting your website or blog, do consider hiring someone to do the job for you.
-It doesn’t matter if the person is an expert in social media management or marketing.
+It doesn’t matter if the person is an expert in social media management or marketing or someone who can grow instagram followers for you.
 It boils down to your needs.
 If you want your post to be viral, sure, hire an expert in hashtags.
 If you just want regular postings and engagement, anyone who owns a Facebook can do it.